iTrooz/NBTEditor/README.md

+# Fork notice

+This is a fork of https://github.com/Howaner/NBTEditor, with:
+- some fixes/improvements
+- Web version
+- CI that uploads binaries on every commit

 # NBTEditor
 A nbt editor software to edit minecraft binary files.
 Currently it can be used to edit .dat and .schematic files.
 ![NBTEditor](Image.png)